 The SEED Money Fund

-The SEED Money Fund is a rapid-response funding program for Black artists in the Pittsburgh region who are new to the public art sector.
+The SEED Money Fund is a rapid-response funding initiative for Black artists in the Pittsburgh region who are new to the public art sector.
 SEED Money supports these artists with ample opportunities to develop the necessary skills, experiences, and network to advance their practices and prepare them to work in the public art realm.

 SEED Money was designed and organized by Jessica Gaynelle Moss in collaboration with Shiftworks Community + Public Arts in 2021.